TheCleverDire/GemsCraft/README.md

 ##Credits

-LegendCraft was developed by LeChosenOne, and DingusBungus <br />
+GemsCraft was developed by apotter96 <br />
--With code contribution by fragmer (the great), Jonty800 (who lifts) and Eeyle (who dissappeared randomly).
+Thanks to the LegendCraft developers: <br />

-LegendCraft webend was developed by Liam Stanley <br />
+-DingusBungus and LeChosenOne (With code contribution by fragmer (the great), Jonty800 (who lifts) and Eeyle (who dissappeared randomly)

 Thanks to 800Craft code contributers:<br />
 -Rebelliousdude, boblol0909, WaterGod469 and Maicke98 for trying.